 First assume (a).
-Since $(X,D)$ is globally $F$-split and $K_X+D \not \equiv 0$, we get that $K_X+D$ (and so $K_Z+D_Z$) are not pseudoeffective.
+Since $(X,D)$ is globally $F$-split and $K_X+D \not \equiv 0$, we get that $K_X+D$ (and so $K_Z+D_Z$) are not pseudo-effective.
 By running a $(K_Z+D_Z)$-MMP we obtain a birational contraction $\phi \colon Z\to W$, where the pair $(W, D_W:=\phi_*D_Z)$ is dlt, it admits a Mori fibre space structure and it is globally $F$-split by \autoref{l-gfs-image}.
 By \autoref{l-loglifting-image} it suffices to show that $(W, D_W)$ is log liftable over $W(k)$.
-If $(W, D_W)$ is a Mori fiber space to a curve, then the assertion follows from \autoref{LCTF2}.
-If $(W, D_W)$ is a Mori fiber space to a point, then $W$ is a klt del Pezzo surface of Picard rank one and thus we apply \autoref{l_del_pezzo_case}.
+If $(W, D_W)$ is a Mori fibre space to a curve, then the assertion follows from \autoref{LCTF2}.
+If $(W, D_W)$ is a Mori fibre space to a point, then $W$ is a klt del Pezzo surface of Picard rank one and thus we apply \autoref{l_del_pezzo_case}.